Laser Technician Salary & Training Information

-Those who do wish to enter a laser training program must go to an accredited school, receive the proper amount of clinical hours, and pass the course in order to receive laser certification.
-Also, because lasers are powerful and can be dangerous in inexperienced hands, ANSI (American National Standard Institute) requires both educational schools and facilities who offer laser to have a laser safety officer present.
+Those who do wish to enter a laser training program must receive the proper amount of clinical hours, and pass the course in order to receive laser certification.
+Also, because lasers are powerful and can be dangerous in inexperienced hands, ANSI (American National Standard Institute) requires both educational schools and facilities that offer lasers to have a laser safety officer present.

 Laser Technician Salary